-We want your experience of litter-picking to be enjoyable and your health and safety is equally important to us, hence why we ask our volunteers to follow these guidelines:
+We want your experience of litter-picking/community gardening to be enjoyable and your health and safety is equally important to us, hence why we ask our volunteers to follow these guidelines:

 Be watchful of traffic and when crossing roads

-Do not work when it is dark or unsafe
+Do not work when it's dark or unsafe

 Do not work when you are tired